At Bespoke we combine world-class products, professionalism and

 With the brands we've chosen we also insist on a relationship with their Global HQ, and the product designers who create the products we sell.
 This gives us an unrivalled insight into the performance and features of each and every product.
-And that's information we don't jealously horde, but instead are delighted to share with our customers to help them make the best decisions for them.
+And that's information we don't jealously hoard, but instead are delighted to share with our customers to help them make the best decisions for them.

 Free bike fitting/adjusting of bike to make it truly 'Bespoke'

 When you buy a bike from us our exceptionally comprehensive fitting is Free Of Charge

 -Free final fitting/handover:

 When you collect your bike we spend a final 1hr with you and your bike in the fit room making sure the bike is perfect.
 Combined, the bike fit and follow up fit have a retail value of £400.
 On a £3000 bike that's a 13% saving on bike purchase price.

 Parts are swapped FOC on a new bike purchase.
 On a £2500 bike, around £150 parts could be swapped - that's a 6% saving.